Bike Trip to The Land of Bhagvad Gita & Places to Visit In Kurukshetra

-Kurukshetra is well connected by rail as well as by road and The Kurukshetra Railway Station is one of the important railway station in India.
-Since the city lies between New Delhi and Chandigarh therefore it is one of the most visited family destination on weekends.
-There are large number of hotels in the city and no prior booking is needed as in the case of most of the religious shrines across India.
+Kurukshetra is well connected by rail as well as by road and The Kurukshetra Railway Station is one of the important railway stations in India.
+Since the city lies between New Delhi and Chandigarh, therefore, it is one of the most visited family destinations on weekends.
+There is a large number of hotels in the city and no prior booking is required as in case of most of the religious sites in India.
 The city can be visited throughout the year and if the trip is properly planned then places to visit in Kurukshetra can be easily visited in a day and one can return on the same day.

 Also Read: Motorcycle Trip to Badrinath Temple

 As mentioned earlier it was a three-day plan beginning from Friday till Sunday.
 Kurukshetra is only 170Km from the national capital of India i.e. New Delhi and 90Km from Chandigarh i.e. capital of states of Punjab and Haryana.
 National Highway 44 connects New Delhi to Kurukshetra and it is one of the best highways to drive.
 I began my journey at 8 A.M in the morning and after 40 minutes of drive through the jammed roads of Delhi reached Mukarba Chowk Flyover by 8:40 A.M.
 From here the road leads straight to Kurukshetra.
 After riding for further 15 minutes I took a break at one of the roadside restaurants in Sonipat and after a breakfast break of 20 Minutes, I was back on riding seat.